Do Soccer Players Change Jerseys At Halftime?

 Do soccer players change jerseys at halftime - Bernabeu Stadium

 Half Time is necessary for soccer players to cool down after the first 45 minutes of the game.
-During halftime, players can have fruits to recover and legs massage.
-The manager also uses this opportunity to create new strategies and tactics players will use during the second half.
+During halftime, players can have fruits to recover and leg massages.
+The manager also uses this opportunity to create new strategies and tactics that players will use during the second half.

-The manager has the ability to see what worked and what didn’t work in the first half.
-So, if something didn’t work, he/she has to use halftime to set new tactics.
+The manager can see what worked and what didn’t work in the first half.
+So, if something doesn’t work, he/she has to use halftime to set new tactics.

 Also, note that some players might have a shower and use the toilet.